matxakav/OT-NWbasedOnGNS3/network/base/README.md

 5. The *edge router* connected *DMZ* to the rest of the enterprise network and to the Internet.
 The DMZ consists of the *Cisco ASA firewall*, layer 3 Cisco switch and the *DMZ* server.
 6. The enterprise is connected to the ISP1 and ISP2 routers via enterprise *edge router*.
 Both *ISP* routers  are bridged via *GNS3 clouds* to the server Ethernet Card in order to simulate connection to the Internet.

-## GNS3 Appliances Import
+## Import GNS3 Appliances

 - Follow [this document](./Appliances/README.md) to import all required appliances to GNS3 server.

-## Network Deployment
+## Deploy Generic Base Network

-- Follow [this document](./Deployment/README.md) to map devices to appliances and connect all devices.
+- Follow [this document](./Deployment/README.md) to map nodes to appliances and connect all nodes.

-## Network Configuration
+## Configure Nodes

 - Core
   - End Devices: [PC1 - 4](./Configuration/PC.md)